 The business processes in teaching and studies are largely supported by SAPplus applications.
-The range of SAP-based online services for students, lecturers, and staff is constantly being expanded and enhanced with mobile-capable technologies, e.g. the course catalogue or application to matriculate, which are based on the new SAP UI5 technology.
+The range of SAP-based online services for students, instructors, and staff is constantly being expanded and enhanced with mobile-capable technologies, e.g. the course catalogue or application to matriculate, which are based on the new SAP UI5 technology.

 Student administration is the administration of data relating to students and the handling of the necessary steps, from application to withdrawal from the university.
 In addition to application and withdrawal from the university, this also includes, among other things: